 Attend at least four of the five interactive workshop sessions.
-Members will receive a certificate of completion from the English Department and will be listed on this page.
+Members will receive a certificate of completion from the English Department.
 Membership is open to University of Delaware instructors and graduate students.

 In addition to being cohort members, workshop facilitators will select a week to lead the workshop, prepare an activity or lesson plan to address the week’s theme, facilitate the activity, and lead a group discussion.

-The TRUE Workshop Series is a collaboration between the English Department and the UD Library.
+The TRUE Workshop Series is a collaboration between the English Department and the UD Library, Museums & Press.
 Coordinators for the series are:

 Postdoctoral Researcher in Writing Pedagogy